saptarga/spring-boot-rest-api/README.md

 ## Configuration
 Step for configuration:

-- Create new database in postgresql with database name `privyid_pretest`.
+- Create new database in postgresql with database name `rest_api`.
 - Set database name, user, and password in `application.properties`.
 - For db migration and seeding data will be created automatically when application running for first time.